LuckUVeryX/Airplane-Boarding-Model-Simulation/README.md

-# sma-airplane-boarding-model
-SMA SUTD 2020 Simulating Different Airplane Boarding Models

-- Changed graphics (images)
-- Added Legend
-- Improved layout
-- Calibrated Animation Speed
+# Design and Analysis of Various Boarding Methods of Modern Aircrafts
+SUTD ESD 2020 - Simulation Modelling and Analysis (SMA) term project
+- Use of Javascript for Simulation (Agent-Based Model)
+- Use of R for Simulation Output Analysis